Working with Projects

 Interacting with Projects

-Kargo provides tools to manage Project
+Kargo provides tools to manage Projects using either its UI or

 CLI.
-This section explains how to handle Project
+This section explains how to handle Projects effectively through both interfaces.

 Creating a Project